MCZhi/GameFormer/README.md

 ## Updates
 The code is currently undergoing internal scrutiny and is being cleaned up.
-Please stay tuned for further updates
+Please stay tuned for further updates!